dpouzada/Watson_for_MANA/README.md

 ### The "easy but limited" way

-To visualize the final result, you can either use the vba macro from the excel file "Visualisation Articles Watson for MANA.xlsm.
+To visualize the final result, you can either use the vba macro from the excel file "Visualisation Articles Watson for MANA.xlsm".
 In fact by running the macro "load MANA articles", activated by the shortcut Ctrl + Shift + L, all articles which are stored in your .tsv files will be loaded and displayed in neat formatted columns.
-Important for the macro to work is that the excel file is in the same folder as your .tsv files.
+Important for the macro to work is that the excel file "Visualisation Articles Watson for MANA.xlsm" is in the same folder as your .tsv files.

 ### The "harder but nicer" way